arashm404/vanitygen-plusplus/README.md

 ```
 $ make          # build: vanitygen++ keyconv
 $ make all      # build: vanitygen++ keyconv oclvanitygen++ oclvanityminer

+The provided Makefile enables native CPU optimizations (`-march=native` and
+`-funroll-loops`) for faster key generation.
+Ensure you build on the target
+machine to take advantage of these optimizations.
 ```

 ## Method 2: Install dependencies automatically (nix-build)